Jairus313/streamlit_crash_course/README.md

 <a  id="Installation"></a>
 ### Installation and Get started

-Before start installing the streamlit which is super easy to install make sure that you have got python package manager installed properly.
+Before you start installing the streamlit which is super easy to install but make sure that you have got python package manager installed properly.
 If this is checked then open your terminal or cmd and run the below command.

 ```sh
 # for windows.